HISTORY OF THE TEAM

 2006 Installation of outfield yellow fence cap, new sound system, field improvements, Thunderbolts contribution match- $15,000, Big Train Donation – $10,000, MD Bond Bill – $50,000

-2007 Installation of new sound system.
+2007 Installation of new sound system, drainage improvements, electrical repairs inside stadium and concession stand upgrades.
 Maryland Bond Bill

-We are grateful to (former Delegate) Comptroller Peter Franchot, Senator Ida Rubin and Delegate Sheila Hixson for their continued support in improving the Blair Stadium.
-Peter Franchot spearheaded the campaign to obtain the $200,000 grant from the State of Maryland in 2003 and obtained the $50,00 bond bill award for the new sound system and scoreboard in the 2006 legislative session.
+We are grateful to Comptroller Peter Franchot (former Delegate), Senator Ida Rubin, Congressman Jamie Raskin (former Senator) and Delegate Sheila Hixson for their continued support in improving the Blair Stadium.
+Peter Franchot spearheaded the campaign to obtain the $200,000 grant from the State of Maryland in 2003 and obtained the 2006 bond bill award.

 5. What activities do the Thunderbolts sponsor?